sisong/HPatchLite/README.md

  english | [中文版](README_cn.md)

-HPatchLite is a lite version of [HDiffPatch](https://github.com/sisong/HDiffPatch), tiny code & ram requirements when patch on MCU,NB-IoT,...
+HPatchLite is a lite version of [HDiffPatch](https://github.com/sisong/HDiffPatch), tiny code & ram requirements when patch on embedded systems,MCU,NB-IoT,...

-The patch code(ROM occupancy) very small, compiled by Mbed Studio is 662 bytes.
+The patch code(ROM or flash occupancy) very small, compiled by Mbed Studio is 662 bytes.
-Tip: if used tinyuz & define _IS_USED_SHARE_hpatch_lite_types=1, can reduce 52 bytes; if define _IS_RUN_MEM_SAFE_CHECK=0, unsafe mode can reduce 80 bytes.
+Tip: if used [tinyuz](https://github.com/sisong/tinyuz) & define _IS_USED_SHARE_hpatch_lite_types=1, can reduce 52 bytes;
+if define _IS_RUN_MEM_SAFE_CHECK=0, unsafe mode can reduce 80 bytes.

 At the same time, the patch memory(RAM occupancy) can also be very small,